You may have heard that life in Britain has been turned upside down.

 This Remain voter is gutted.

-He was hoping to travel round Europe for a couple of years, earning a few Euros and then buying a chateau somewhere in France.
+He was hoping to travel round Europe for a couple of years, earn a few Euros and then buy a chateau in the Dordogne.

 One of my husbands is His Excellency.
 He's also a Francophile and the Brexit vote has caused him much anguish.